SagebrushGeoTools/OM_tools_to_support_AirMagTools/install_and_run_magproc.md

 This is designed for channel names in MAG_channel_list_DGGS_v20240305.csv

-The output can viewed in Oasis montaj with these three DB views, all found within the 'OM_views' folder 1_drape_speed_x_y_utc_DEM_laptop.dbview 2_diurnal_utc_magcom_qc.dbview 3_0p05_noise_comp_4th_10Hz_clip.dbview
+The output can be viewed in Oasis Montaj with these three DB views, all found within the 'OM_views' folder 1_drape_speed_x_y_utc_DEM_laptop.dbview 2_diurnal_utc_magcom_qc.dbview 3_0p05_noise_comp_4th_10Hz_clip.dbview